1,000+ Opportunities

 Areas of focus include project competitiveness, corporate activity, financial standing, tax status, legal issues, credit ratings, estimated economic impact and the business climates of competing locations.
 The Governor, Lieutenant Governor and Speaker of the House review all applications and must unanimously agree to support the use of TEF for each applicant.
 TEF Legislative Report, 2025

-Based on current listing details, eligibility includes: Companies planning a new facility or expansion with significant job creation (75+ urban or 25+ rural full-time positions), competing with at least one viable out-of-state location, with local government support and operation in an advanced industry.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Companies planning a new facility or expansion with significant job creation (75+ urban or 25+ rural full-time positions), competing with at least one viable out-of-state location, with local government support and operation in an advanced industry.
+Confirm the full requirements in the official notice before applying.

 Texas Capital Fund Infrastructure Program is a grant from the Texas Economic Development & Tourism Office, Office of the Governor that funds public infrastructure projects in non-entitlement Texas communities that support business job creation and retention.
 Eligible activities include water, wastewater, street, drainage, and other public infrastructure improvements directly tied to a business creating or retaining permanent jobs, primarily for low- and moderate-income persons.
 Awards range from $50,000 to $750,000.
 Eligible applicants are non-entitlement communities — cities under 50,000 population and counties without direct HUD CDBG entitlement funding — that partner with a qualifying business.